log-oscon/redux-wpapi/README.md

 All contributions are welcome, and very much appreciated.

-We are preparing some helper [documents](https://github.com/log-oscon/redux-wpapi/issues/4) to facilitate the process (hopefully), but for now we're following the these gcacheIDelines:
+We are preparing some helper [documents](https://github.com/log-oscon/redux-wpapi/issues/4) to facilitate the process (hopefully), but for now we're following the these guidelines:

 * Be reasonable
 * Give as much detailed information as you can